Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 295, in theory, should be quite a bit faster than the Radeon HD 7870 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 295 should in theory be much better than the Radeon HD 7870 in general. (explain)

-Texel RateThe GeForce GTX 295 is a bit (more or less 15%) more effective at anisotropic filtering than the Radeon HD 7870. (explain)
+Texel RateThe GeForce GTX 295 should be a small bit (approximately 15%) more effective at AF than the Radeon HD 7870. (explain)

-Pixel RateThe GeForce GTX 295 is a little bit (more or less 1%) faster with regards to full screen anti-aliasing than the Radeon HD 7870, and will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 295 will be a bit (approximately 1%) better at AA than the Radeon HD 7870, and also will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison